Simulate true Cmax with ODE

 [1] 37.39822

-But note this is likely problem-dependent: a smaller delta value may be required for a good approximation in certain problems.
+But note this is likely problem-dependent: a smaller delta value may be required for a good approximation in problems with different absorption characteristics.
 But I find this approach works well for most situations.

 3 Infusion dosing